oliverastuart/netflix-gpt-stuart/README.md

-# 🎬 Netflix Replica with GPT & TMDb Integration
+# 🎬 Simple Netflix Replica with Gemini & TMDb Integration

-This project is a basic replica of Netflix that leverages the power of GPT (OpenAI) and TMDb (The Movie Database) to provide smart movie and TV show recommendations.
+This project is a basic replica of Netflix that leverages the power of Gemini and TMDb (The Movie Database) to provide smart movie and TV show recommendations.
 The application features a clean, responsive UI styled with Tailwind CSS and supports multilingual search UI elements to demonstrate globalization.

 ---

 ## ✨ Features

-- 🔍 **Smart Search with GPT**: Users can search for movies using natural language prompts (e.g., _"Find horror movies from the 80s"_).
+- 🔍 **Smart Search with Gemini API**: Users can search for movies using natural language prompts (e.g., _"Find horror movies from the 80s"_).
 - 🎞️ **TMDb API Integration**: Fetches real-time movie details, posters, trailers, and metadata from TMDb.
 - 💅 **Tailwind CSS**: Modern and responsive UI design, inspired by Netflix’s layout.
 - 🌐 **Globalization Support**: The search page includes a localized search button available in a few different languages (e.g., English, Spanish, Hindi).